Positionality in $\Sigma_0^2$ and a completeness result: Positional prefix-independent Sigma02 objectives

 co-Büchi transitions everywhere, and initial state $0$ (see Figure~\ref{fig:finite}).

 It is countable, history\=/deterministic, well\=/founded, and monotone and recognises $\lang(A) = \Finite$.
 Details of the proof are easy and left to the reader.
-Positionality of $\Finite$ can also be established by Corollary~\ref{cor:closure-union}, as it is a countable union of the safety languages $F^\omega \subseteq \omega^\omega$, where $F$ ranges over finite subsets of $\omega$.
+Positionality of $\Finite$ can also be established by Corollary~\ref{cor:closure-union}, as it is a countable union of the safety languages $F^\omega \subseteq \N^\omega$, where $F$ ranges over finite subsets of $\N$.
 As far as we are aware, this result is novel.\footnote{A similar positionality result is proved in~\cite{Gimbert2004}, but it assumes finite degree of the arena, vertex-labels (which is more restrictive), and injectivity of the colouring of the arena.}

-\subparagraph{Energy objectives.} Recall the energy objective
+\paragraph{Energy objectives.} Recall the energy objective

 which is prefix-independent and belongs to $\bsigma{2}$.
-Consider the automaton $A$ whose set of states is $\omega$, with the initial state $0$ and with all possible co-Büchi transitions, and normal transitions of the form $v \re{w} v'$ where $w \leq v - v'$.
+Consider the automaton $A$ whose set of states is $\N$, with the initial state $0$ and with all possible co\=/Büchi transitions, and normal transitions of the form $v \re{w} v'$ where $w \leq v - v'$.
 Note that $A$ is well-founded and monotone, so we should prove that it is history-deterministic and recognises $\Bounded$.

 Note that any infinite path of normal edges $v_0 \re{w_0} v_1 \re{w_1} \dots$ in $A$ is such that for all $i$, $w_i \leq v_i - v_{i+1}$, and therefore

 and thus $\lang(A) \subseteq \Bounded$.